emvollmer/tufsegm_api/README.md

 │
 ├── docs                   <- A default Sphinx project; see sphinx-doc.org for details │
-├── models                 <- Folder to store your models │
+├── models                 <- Folder to which models are automatically stored
-├── notebooks              <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                             the creator's initials (if many user development), │                             and a short `_` delimited description, e.g.
+|                             (if not on nextcloud)
-│                             `1.0-jqp-initial_data_exploration.ipynb`.
+│
+├── notebooks              <- Jupyter notebooks
 │
 ├── references             <- Data dictionaries, manuals, and all other explanatory materials.
 │